CJC No. 7985-F-168

 July 15, 2016

 From an agreed statement of facts, Grant County Superior Court Commissioner Pro Tem Douglas G. Anderson stipulated that he violated Canon 1 (Rules 1.1 and 1.2) and Canon 2 (Rules 2.2, 2.3, 2.4, and 2.5) of the Code of Judicial Conduct by creating the appearance of bias in favor of a litigant.
-Commissioner Anderson met privately with the litigant’s father, a retired superior court judge, in advance of a scheduled hearing and failed to disclose that contact.
-He then allowed the retired judge to make and argue a motion during the hearing, even though he was neither a currently licensed attorney nor a party to the proceeding.
-Commissioner Anderson then granted the father's motion to void a valid court order that had been issued by a superior court judge.
-The commissioner had no legal authority to void the order.
+Pro Tem Commissioner Anderson met privately with the litigant's father, a retired superior court judge, in advance of a scheduled hearing and failed to disclose that contact.
+He then allowed the retired judge to make and argue a motion during the hearing, even though they father was neither a currently licensed attorney nor a party to the proceeding.
+Pro Tem Commissioner Anderson then granted the father's motion to void a valid court order that had been issued by a superior court judge.
+The Pro Tem Commissioner had no legal authority to void the order.
 At the least, this conduct created the appearance of favoritism and nepotism.
-The Commission censured Commissioner Anderson and ordered him to promptly read the Code and undertake training focused on due process rights.
+The Commission censured Pro Tem Commissioner Anderson and ordered him to promptly read the Code and undertake training focused on due process rights.

 CJC No. 8080-F-169